 The SPR is organized into two broad categories: Student Performance Indicators and Opportunity-to-Learn indicators.

 Student Performance Indicators look at different measures of achievement while Opportunity-to-Learn Indicators offer insight into classes and experiences available to students.

-The Wisconsin Student Assessment System (WSAS) is a statewide assessment program designed to provide information about what students know in core academic areas as defined by the Wisconsin Model Acadenuc Standards.
+The Wisconsin Student Assessment System (WSAS) is a statewide assessment program designed to provide information about what students know in core academic areas as defined by the Wisconsin Model Academic Standards.
 The Wisconsin Knowledge and Concepts Examination (WKCE) is one component of WSAS.

 Statewide assessments are given to all students in grades 3-8 and 10.

-The WKCE is a standardized test that includes questins customized specifically for Wisconsin and some commercially developed questions used in schools across the country.
+The WKCE is a standardized test that includes questions customized specifically for Wisconsin and some commercially developed questions used in schools across the country.
 The WKCE measures achievement in reading and mathematics, using multiple-choice and short-answer questions.
 The WKCE for grades 4, 8, and 10 also measures achievement in language arts, science, social studies and writing.

 Browse the link below to view our School Performance Report/WKCE scores: